 2. Giant Schnauzer

 The giant Schnauzer is an intimidatingly large dog that was originally bred for herding.
-It is also known to be a good guard dog.
-Training them takes patience as they tend to have a stubborn temperament.
+They are known to be good guard dogs, though training them takes patience as they tend to have a stubborn temperament.

 The giant Schnauzer is highly active and requires regular exercise.
 If you love outdoor workouts, then this is the perfect dog for you.
-They also adjust well to a big family.
+Got kids?
+Great!
+The giant Schnauzer adjusts well to a big family.

-However, they are strong and will need supervision when playing with children and other pets.
-They weigh 55 to 90 pounds and can grow 23 to 27 inches tall.
-The life expectancy of a giant Schnauzer is 12 to 15 years.
+That said, these dogs are strong and will need supervision when playing with children and other pets.
+They can weigh from 55 to 90 pounds and can grow to be 23 to 27 inches tall.
+The life expectancy of a giant Schnauzer is from 12 to 15 years.

 Related: Best Miniature Schnauzer Breeders in the United States.